bpiyush/rotation-equivariant-lfm/README.md

 ```
 This should generate outputs in `$HOME/outputs/rotation-equivariant-lfm/hpatches/finalmodelSO2_epoch_17_4x16_1x32_1x64_2x128`.

-This step takes about 20-25 mins per model.
+:hourglass: This step takes about 20-25 minutes.

 ### 3. Run evaluation to generate results